Skip to main contentArrow Right

 When to use each type of token

 However, there are also cases wherein extended access is optional.
-In these cases, refresh tokens might not be needed.
+For example, for users who log in to a system infrequently and for short durations, refresh tokens might not be needed.

 Drag & drop authentication with Descope

-Access and refresh tokens are indispensable parts of modern authentication and authorization processes.
+Access and refresh tokens are indispensable parts of modern auth processes.
 By understanding and implementing these tokens, organizations can provide a frictionless and secure experience for their end users.
+And, in most cases, that means utilizing both access and refresh tokens.